Cross-account access IAM role

 Option Description Policies

-Default policy This policy is appropriate for registering a CDP environment and provisioning all CDP services.
-This is the same IAM policy as the Default policy provided in the Management Console web interface.
+Default policy This policy is appropriate for registering a Cloudera environment and provisioning all Cloudera services.
+This is the same IAM policy as the Default policy provided in the Cloudera Management Console web interface.

 Reduced access policies Instead of the extensive default policy, you can use minimal reduced access policies.
-Note that the first policy is required for provisioning a CDP environment.
-The remaining policies are optional and are only needed if you would like to use the specific CDP services.
+Note that the first policy is required for provisioning a Cloudera environment.
+The remaining policies are optional and are only needed if you would like to use the specific Cloudera services.

 Create a cross-account IAM role